-- 1. A desk-based review of a country's level of technical compliance and contextual factors, and its ML/TF risks - 2.
-On-site visits to clarify issues relating to a country's implementation of an AML/CFT system - 3.
+- 1. A desk-based review of a country's level of technical compliance and contextual factors, and its ML/TF risks - On-site visits to clarify issues relating to a country's implementation of an AML/ CFT system - 3.
 Discussions at the FATF Plenary Meeting

 The scope of the evaluations involves two inter-related components for technical compliance (TC) and effectiveness.
 The TC component is to assess whether the necessary laws, regulations, or other required measures are in force and effect.
 The effectiveness component, which was introduced in the fourth-round evaluation for the first time, is to assess whether the AML/CFT systems are working.
 There are four possible levels of TC: C (Compliant), LC (Largely Compliant), PC (Partially Compliant), and NC (Non-Compliant).
 There are four possible levels of effectiveness: High, Substantial, Moderate, and Low.

 The mutual evaluation results are summarized in the Mutual Evaluation Report (MER), which is adopted after being discussed at the FATF Plenary Meeting.
 The evaluation of the assessed countries is finalized upon MER adoption.
-The assessed countries are required to provide follow-up reports on the status of their improvements regarding deficiencies identified in the MER and will also have a follow-up assessment five years after the finalization of the evaluation, where re-ratings on TC and effectiveness will be possible as part of the follow-up process.
-The assessed countries with deficiencies identified in the MER can be placed on either the regular follow-up track, which requires them to provide a report three years after the MER adoption, or the enhanced follow-up track, which requires more frequent reporting of the status of their improvements following the first report to be made at a FATF Plenary Meeting held around one year after the MER adoption.
-The assessed countries are expected to address the deficiencies identified in the MER.
+The assessed countries are required to provide follow-up reports on the status of their improvements regarding matters pointed out to be improved in the MER.
+The assessed countries with the matters pointed out to be improved in the MER can be placed on either the regular follow-up track, which requires them to provide a report three years after the MER adoption, or the enhanced follow-up track, which requires more frequent reporting of the status of their improvements following the first report to be made at a FATF Plenary Meeting held around one year after the MER adoption.
+The assessed countries are expected to address the improvement of the matters pointed out in the MER.

 In response to the new 40 Recommendations, the fourth round of FATF Mutual Evaluation started in 2013, and evaluation procedures have been carried out sequentially based on the assessment methodology (evaluation standard for assessors) that was adopted in the same year.